Supporting Children with Autism & Learning Difficulties, Together with Families.

 Penawar Special Learning Centre (PSLC) is part of Penawar Medical Group (PMG), with a simple goal: to improve the lives of all autistic children and the families who love them.

-- poor communication skills
+- it affects social and communication skills

 Meet Our Team